 Well actually, it all started innocently enough.
 A casual conversation at a display table at my local farmer’s market led me to a small farmhouse and uber-green RV in the Applegate Valley.
 There I met up with two personality-plus, down-to-earth creatives who are making quite a name for themselves in the world of gourmet salts.
 When I asked Salinity Salts co-owner, Jody Van Buskirk, why salt?…she responded with “well, I’ve always LOVED salt…and butter”.
 Thus, a palate driven by salt led Van Buskirk, along with business partner, Laine Alexander, from crafting salt and herb blends in their home kitchens to becoming emerging players on the finishing salts scene.
-(You can find them in our curated Kitchen Store)

 Located in the bucolic Applegate Valley of Southern Oregon, Van Buskirk and Alexander work out of a small reno’d RV that sits quietly, and boldly, next to the home they share with their respective families.
 Charmingly named The Salt Box, it has served as production headquarters for tasting and testing their way to a popular line of finishing salts that enhance and complement the dishes of home cooks and chefs in the region.
 Their collective passion is creating superior blends that result from a marriage of sea and soil…high moisture sel gris from 3,000 year-old salt ponds in Guerande, France hand blended with locally grown organic herbs, spices and powders.